- Laser particle sensor inlet clogged with dust or debris

 Step-by-Step Solution

-Clean sensor inlet and prefilter
+Clean the sensor inlet with compressed air

-Reset and recalibrate sensor baseline
+Reset the sensor baseline in clean air

 Quick Solutions